David14p/Random-minecraft-skin-generator/README.md

 **What is this?**

-A python script that assigns every pixel in a 256x256 .png file a random color.
+A python script that assigns every pixel in a 64x64 .png file a random color.
 You can use this file as your Minecraft skin to have a 100% random Minecraft skin.

-**How to install?**

-1. Go to [the python website](https;//www.python.org) and install it.
-2. Run "pip install pillow" to install the pillow library.
-3. run the python file from this repository.

-Done
+You don't have to install any libraries.

 I know this isn't much but i made it for myself just for fun and decided to put it on here.